What are Tiger Nuts?

 Tiger nuts can also be eaten on their own but it is recommended to soak them for 12-24 hours to soften.
-In addition, tiger nuts are made into a flour which can be used in gluten free recipes!
+In addition, tiger nuts are made into flour which can be used in gluten-free recipes!

 You can find Tiger nuts in our Bulk Department at The Big Carrot or premade Tiger Nut Milk in our Fridge and Freezer Department!

 Anna Hennigs, Certified Nutritional Practitioner and Holistic Cook